XCore64/Lexus-Specs/README.md

 # LexusApplications

-This is all the projects that I did with Java.
-It's all Lexus related, if you're a Lexus fan.
-Haha
+This is the Lexus Specifications App using Java in console.